Transcatheter Mitral Valve Therapies

 EVOQUE: enrolling patients to evaluate the Edwards EVOQUE Transcatheter Mitral Valve Replacement System (study device) in high surgical risk patients with moderate to severe mitral regurgitation.
 The EVOQUE valve is designed to replace the mitral heart valve without open heart surgery.

-PASCAL CLASP IID: enrolling patients to evaluate the Edwards PASCAL Transcatheter Mitral Valve Repair System (PASCAL System) (study device) in patients with symptomatic degenerative mitral regurgitation who have been determined to be at prohibitive risk for mitral valve surgery.
+PASCAL CLASP IID/IIF: enrolling patients to evaluate the Edwards PASCAL Transcatheter Mitral Valve Repair System (PASCAL System) (study device) in patients with symptomatic degenerative mitral regurgitation who have been determined to be at prohibitive risk for mitral valve surgery and in patients with functional mitral regurgitation (FMR) that are on optimal medical therapy.
 Eligible participants will be randomized to have the PASCAL System and the other group will receive the FDA-approved MitraClip System.
 The PASCAL System and the MitraClip System are designed to reduce the amount of mitral regurgitation without the need for surgery (less invasive).

 Northwestern Medicine is also among the most experienced programs in the country for transcatheter treatment options for the aortic valve and tricuspid valve.